taroooyan/bg-wiki/Safety-in-radiation-detection.md

 >”High zone is not for novice, but requires training…”

-**RECOMMENDED LINKS:** example of recommended good link given in a devices group thread:
+**RECOMMENDED SAFETY LINKS:** here's example of a link given in the devices group, a recommended *starter*, the "Guide to the safe handling of radioactive materials in research", a manual on radiological safety practices by the Perkin Elmer Co.

 > Safety notes: How can I find out the relative danger from these readings to put some perspective on to them?   --